When

 St. Stephen's cannelloni

-Tradition dictates that on 26 December cannelloni are served filled with leftover ingredients from the escudella soup and other meats served at Christmas.
+On 26th December, St. Stephen’s Day, a public holiday in Catalonia, cannelloni filled with leftovers from the escudella soup and other meats served at Christmas are traditionally enjoyed.
 This typical Christmas meal in Catalonia is served in most homes, although few families actually use the leftovers to make cannelloni.
 It is usual to prepare the filling several days in advance.

 12 grapes on New Year’s Eve